yurisuika/Zehn/README.md

 The library games list sidebar can be toggled by an added button.
 You will find this button on the sidebar when opened, and when closed in the bottom-right corner when the window is focused and hovered.

+There is an added button on the game page menu bar to show the details section.
+This section is hidden by default for a cleaner look.

 If you are using Linux, you will want to install [some form of Segoe UI](https://github.com/abhayghatpande/segoe-fonts) for the best experience.

 #### To-Do